Prometheus-X-association/data-value-chain-tracker/README.markdown

 To encourage data sharing, digital incentives should be provided to the ecosystem.
 These digital incentives can be used to convert the "value" of data sharing into a valuable asset that can be used for various activities within the Promotheus X ecosystem.
 DVCT act as tool to distribute the digital incentives based on data usage of participants.

 ## Technical Usage Scenarios & Features

+The main goal of the DVCT is to solve the problem of uncertainty about the value of data by providing an overview of data use, not only the direct use of data, but also the use of data after it has been refined, combined or analyzed with other data (indirect use).
+Data providers (individuals or organizations) get an overview of where their data is used and can obtain information about the value of their data in the ecosystem.
+In addition, by tracking the use of data in the ecosystem, the DVCT can also incentivize the organizations that participate in the value creation of the data.

 Example of technical usage scenarios could be skills gap analytics,